M45-Science/ChatWire/README.md

 Changed map seed generation, as well as new map names.<br>
 Fixed many typos.<br>
 Many other small adjustments.<br>
+Attempt to protect players from publicly posting registration codes.<br>
+(invalidates code if typed in chat/discord)<br>
+Automatically warn/inform players about using /register on members-only servers.<br>

 ### Requirements:
 Linux<br>